djbristow/RAILS/Docker Based/Data Services/rlds/README.md

 # rlds

-David Bristow, 2020-2024
+&copy; David Bristow, 2020-2025

-Railroad Layout Data Services is an Express Mongoose aplication that connects to a MongoDB database containing layout collections and provide data services to the MRLM and ISMS components.
+**R**ailroad **L**ayout **D**ata **S**ervices is an Express Mongoose aplication that connects to a MongoDB database containing layout collections and provide data services to the MRLM and ISMS components.
 This application uses port 3006.

 ## Version

-v2.1.32 2024-11-29
+v2.1.33 2025-01-02

 ## License